Table of Contents[Hide][Show]

 In North America, safflower is available in both low oleic and high oleic form.
 This adds to consumer confusion much like the situation with sunflower oil.
-It is my view that manufacturers pull this stunt purposely as a bewildered consumer is a more compliant one that tends to be easily lured into repetitive and often mindless food shopping.
+It is my view that manufacturers pull this stunt purposely.
+A bewildered consumer is more compliant and tends to be easily lured into repetitive and often mindless food shopping.

 A nonthinking consumer is Big Food’s ideal customer.